Feyerabend/bb/workbook/code/ch02/vm2/README.md

 ## VM2 Overview

-This program implements a simple virtual machine (VM) that interprets and executes a predefined sequence of instructions for calculating and printing Fibonacci numbers.
+The inpiration of this VM version comes from stack-absed programming languages such as FORTH.
+Moreover, this program implements a simple virtual machine (VM) that interprets and executes a predefined sequence of instructions for calculating and printing Fibonacci numbers.
 The main C file initializes the VM with a Fibonacci sequence-generating program, runs it, and measures its execution time.
 The VM operates on a stack-based architecture, executing operations like arithmetic, jumps, and stack manipulation, with custom commands such as TWODUP, ROT, and PRINT.

-The inpiration of this version comes from stack-absed programming languages such as FORTH.
+The C program is divided into a header file and a source file, demonstrating the typical organization of these components.
+A separate file (`main.c`) is the starting point for running the program.
+Also a Makefile is introduced to show how interaction between compiler and source can be handled.

 ### Features